-Table 3.9-13: Species Groups Present in Project Area for the Proposed Alternatives.
+Table 3.9-13: Species Groups Present in Project Area for the Proposed Alternatives

-SPECIES BEHAVIOR SPECIES HABITAT Wading birds (herons, egrets, ibises) Foraging, feeding, resting, roosting, nesting Wading birds primarily forage and feed at the water's edge.
+SPECIES BEHAVIOR SPECIES/HABITAT IMPACTS Wading birds (herons, egrets, ibises) Foraging, feeding, resting, roosting, nesting Wading birds primarily forage and feed at the water's edge.
 There would be limited habitat in the project area for the proposed alternatives except for ponds and potential habitat that could occur in streams.
-These birds primarily nest and roost in trees or shrubs (e.g. pines, Bacchurus ).
+As such, they may be impacted locally and temporarily by the project alternatives.
+It is expected that they would be able to move to another nearby location to continue foraging, feeding and resting.
+These birds primarily nest and roost in trees or shrubs (e.g. pines, Bacchurus).
+Nesting sites if located would be avoided during construction.
 Raptors (osprey, hawks, eagles, owls) Foraging, feeding, resting, roosting, nesting Raptors forage, feed, rest and nest in the action area.
+As such, they may be impacted locally and temporarily by the project alternatives.
+It is expected that they would be able to move to another nearby location to continue foraging, feeding and resting.
+Operation of large equipment could disturb birds.
+Care would be take to identify and avoid raptor nests during the construction/installation of conservation practices.
 Goatsuckers Foraging, feeding, resting, roosting, nesting Goatsuckers forage, feed, rest, and roost in the action area.
-However, they are nocturnal/crepuscular and nest in thickets and woodlands.
+However, they are nocturnal/crepuscular and therefore not active during the project work period.
+They nest in thickets and woodlands.
+Prior to doing work in woodlands, nesting surveys would be completed or construction would be avoided during nesting season.
 Waterfowl (ducks, loons, and grebes) Foraging, feeding, resting, roosting, nesting Waterfowl forage, feed, rest, and roost in the action area.
+As such, they may be impacted locally and temporarily by the project alternatives.
+It is expected that they would be able to move to another nearby location to continue foraging, feeding and resting.
 These birds primarily roost and nest in low vegetation.
 There would be limited if any habitat suitable for nesting waterfowl.
+To the extent nesting waterfowl are encountered in the design of conservation practice, it would be avoided.
 Doves and pigeons Foraging, feeding, resting, roosting Doves and pigeons could forage, feed, rest, and roost in the action area.
-Rails and coots Foraging, feeding, resting, roosting, nesting Rails and coots forage, feed, rest, and roost in the action area.
-These birds primarily roost and nest in wetland areas, and in areas adjacent to streams where in-water restoration activities may be conducted.
+As such, they may be impacted locally and temporarily by the project alternatives.
+It is expected that they would be able to move to another nearby location to continue foraging, feeding and resting.